stashed/docs/docs/guides/backup_restore_pvc.md

 # Backup and Restore PVC

-In this tutorial we will backup some directories of a persistent volume and restore it in another persistent volume.
+In this tutorial we are going to backup some directories of a persistent volume and restore it in another persistent volume.

 ## Before You Begin